 Duties and Responsibility

-The Deputy Speaker has certain responsibilities to fulfill.
+The Deputy Speaker has certain responsibilities to fulfil.
 The most important of them are-

 - When the speaker’s office is vacant, he performs the duties of the Speaker of Lok Sabha.